tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- Use TypeError instead of Error for checking parameters
 - yellow hint of change
+- Use webworkers, if possible, for paralel computing like augmentsegmentdata and calculate totals
 - Use a round iconset (see 'movescount')
 - Replace 'for loops' by higher order function calls
 - Refactor removeX(uuid, array) functions into one generic in miscUtils